CFO or Controller? Which is right for your business?

 Cost and Use: CFO vs Controller

-The Controller will assure that things are done right, while the CFO will be making sure the company is doing the right things.
+The Controller will ensure that things are done right, while the CFO will be making sure the company is doing the right things.

 Both fulfill an important role.
-But its unusual to find one person who has both skills.
+But it’s unusual to find one person who has both skill sets.

 CFO Job Description